loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-60-new-problems-from-old.md

 - How to formalize problem generation processes?
 - Can we create optimal problem generation strategies?
 - What is the computational complexity of problem generation?
-- How does consciousness relate to problem generation?
+- How does observer relate to problem generation?

 ## 60.24 The Infinite Garden